-Pest control in the workplace, especially in a food handling environment is not an option but a requirement.
-The proper pest control measurements will reduce and even eliminate the risk of food contamination caused by pests.
+Pest control in a food handling environment is not an option but a legal requirement.
+The proper pest control measurements will reduce and even eliminate the risk of food contamination and damage caused by pests.

-7 Pests You Might Find in the Workplace
+The 7 Most Common Pests You Can Find in Food Handling Environments

 Did you know flies are one of the most dangerous pests you can find in a food-handling environment?
 The World Health Organisation (WHO) estimates that the common housefly can transmit at least 65 diseases.

 Flies are stubborn pests that can undermine your business’s image.
 They are active during the day, very persistent, easily visible and do not try to hide.
 They are literally in your customer’s face.
 It is also challenging to get rid of these annoying pests once they find a way to enter a building.

 Rodents (Rats and Mice)

 Second to flies, rodents also make the top of this list because they are among the most dangerous pests you can find in a food-handling environment.
 Rodents transport food-borne pathogens through saliva, urine and droppings.
 Rodents also carry parasites like fleas and ticks.

 Rodents are nocturnal (more active at night), shy and likes to hide.
 It is more difficult to spot them.

 As with most pests, cockroaches also like the same food humans consume.
 Paper materials, paste, glue, wallpaper and drapes are also part of their diet.
 Cockroaches are tough little critters, and it is claimed they can withstand exposure to extreme radiation levels.

 Cockroaches often transport microorganisms on their bodies, as well as viruses and pathogens, which can cause various health hazards.

 As with rodents, cockroaches are also nocturnal and like to hide.
 Spotting them is more complicated.

 Other Crawling and Flying Insects